 Average Signature Score Sums

-One way to measure completeness is to take the signature scores and add the different levels up.
-This sum is the total missing concepts from the dialect maximum.
+One way to measure completeness is to sum the signature scores.
+This sum gives the total number of missing concepts from the dialect maximum.
 In the case of an LTER signature score for a CSDGM record, the record can never be complete even if the signature score sum is 0, because the dialect maximum is 4 concepts less than the recommendation maximum.
 To normalize the signature score sums, the recommendation maximum is used.
 This means that where a CSDGM signature score sum used to be 0, it is not counted as 4 concepts missing.

 Here are the average signature score sums.
 The list is ordered from most to least complete Average Signature Sum.
 Except for the one record from CLOEBIRD, LTER has the lowest average signature score sum of any EML collection.
 However, the most complete signature score sums come from member nodes that use the CSDGM dialect, except for the 1 CLOEBIRD record.